 When you are suffering from an ailment, like heartburn or a headache, you have right to assume the OTC medication in your cabinet is safe.
 Additionally, if you seek treatment from a medical professional and they prescribe you a medications, you have a right to assume that what you are taking is safe and will work as intended.
 Unfortunately, this is not always the case, and each year, people are injured by defectively manufactured prescription drugs, unknown chemicals, and negligent companies.
 In some cases, the injury is caused by a medical professional’s negligence in prescribing a particular drug.

 Drugs like Zantac have the potential to cause severe injuries to those that use it.
 The people that suffer these injuries deserve compensation for the damages that they suffered due to the negligence of liable parties that did not take the proper precautions when making such a drug available to consumers.
 Dolman Law Group specializes in holding these groups accountable for their negligence and recovering settlements for those that have suffered because of this negligence.
 Contact us today to get the compensation you deserve from a Zantac Lawsuit.
-We are handling Zantac lawsuits nationwide and have formed relationships with fellow leading attorneys and law firms nationwide in order to assist victims in all fifty states.
+We are handling Zantac cases nationwide and have formed relationships with fellow leading attorneys and law firms nationwide in order to assist victims in all fifty states.
 As a Zantac law firm, we will bring in local counsel when necessary to comport with the rules in each jurisdiction.

 If you have been prescribed a medication that you believe may have caused an injury, please contact the attorneys at Sibley Dolman/Dolman Law Group for a free consultation today.
 You can reach our office by either calling (833) 606-DRUG or contacting us online.
-The ideal attorney for Zantac lawsuit has the resources necessary to thoroughly investigate your claim and take on the biggest of corporate giants like Sanofi.
+The ideal attorney has the resources necessary to thoroughly investigate your claim and take on the biggest of corporate giants like Sanofi.